ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 ### miner_getconnections

-When you launch ethminer you provide a list of connections specified by the `-P` argument.
-If you want to remotely check which is the list of connections ethminer is using, you can issue this method:
+When you launch progminer you provide a list of connections specified by the `-P` argument.
+If you want to remotely check which is the list of connections progminer is using, you can issue this method:

 ```js
 {